YoursTrulyZain/resume-creator/README.md

 pnpm dev
 ```

-Then open your browser and navigate to the URL displayed in your terminal (typically http://localhost:5173/).
+Then open your browser and navigate to the URL displayed in your terminal.

 ### Building for Production